williamchou500/Recipe-Ratings-Analysis/README.md

 The 'healthy' column is a categorical column with two possibilities, True or False.
 One Hot Encoding with the first column being dropped was used to convert the boolean column into a column of 1s and 0s.

+The dataset was split into training and test sets with the test set being 25% of the original data.

+The model had an RMSE of 0.27760100396487397 on the test set.

+The plot below shows the predicted ratings and how far off they were from the actual rating.

 <iframe
 	src="assets/base_resids_plot.html"
 	width="660"